 The Walrus plays a vital role in ensuring that Canada’s next generation of editors and media leaders gets the training it needs.
-Every six months, The Walrus welcomes three new editorial fellows, who go on to develop their skills through our work-integrated learning experience.
+Every six months, The Walrus welcomes four new editorial fellows, who go on to develop their skills through our work-integrated learning experience.

 Magazine editing requires a suite of skills that are optimally learned from experience.
 At The Walrus, fellows participate in every part of our publication process, from attending story meetings to fact-checking articles and proofreading the magazine; in the process, they learn how pieces, ranging from short essays to long-form features and memoirs, are commissioned and edited.